garrettmroberts/vcb-h3/README.md

 ## Known Bugs / Needs Adjustment

 - Color scheme is not color-blind friendly.
+- Longer passwords surpass the margins of the generator.
 - If the user chooses no characters to be included on a second run of the program, it locks up the window.

 ## Screenshot